The Energy Complexity of Diameter and Minimum Cut Computation in Bounded-Genus Networks: Introduction

-Throughout the paper, unless otherwise stated, we are always in the randomized $\nocd$ model.
-We assume that each device has access to an unlimited local random source, but there is no shared randomness between devices.
-We do not consider deterministic algorithms in this paper.
-The maximum allowed failure probability is, by default, $f = 1/ \poly(n)$, and the term ``with high probability'' refers to probability of $1 - 1/ \poly(n)$.
-Note that randomized algorithms can generate private random bits to break symmetry, e.g., they can assign themselves $O(\log n)$-bit IDs, which are distinct with high probability.
-Therefore, we may assume that each device already has a distinct ID of length $O(\log n)$.
+We assume that each device has access to an unlimited local random source.
+We say that an event occurs \emph{with high probability} (w.h.p.) if the event occurs with probability $1 - 1/\poly(n)$.
+If we let each vertex $v \in V$ locally assign themselves $O(\log n)$-bit identifiers $\ID(v)$, then they are distinct w.h.p., so we may assume that each device has a distinct identifier of length $O(\log n)$.

-The graph topology of the underlying network $G$ is initially unknown to all devices; but we assume that the two parameters $n = |V|$ and $\Delta = \max_v \deg(v)$ are initially known to everyone.

-Whether the assumption that transmitting and listening both cost one unit of energy is valid depends on the underlying wireless network technology.
-Note that, in general, there is also a difference between the energy consumption of receiving packets and that of {\em idle listening} (i.e., the transceiver circuits are active, but no message is received).
-There are examples of networks where the difference between these costs is small; see e.g.,~\cite[Table~1]{Shnayder04}.

-In real world, a wireless device might be allowed to adjust the power of transmission, which affects the range that its message can reach.
-In this paper, we assume that all devices send with a fixed power.
-This is not an uncommon assumption; see e.g.,~\cite{BerenbrinkHC07}.

-\paragraph{Message-Passing Models.} The $\LOCAL$ model considers the setting where there is no collision at all, and each message sent along each edge is successfully transmitted~\cite{Linial92,Peleg00}.
-The $\CONGEST$ model is a variant of the $\LOCAL$ model that requires each message to have length at most $O(\log n)$.